Guide to Sensory Appreciation of Honey

 Honey color spans a continuous gradient from nearly colorless to deep brown.
 These differences do not indicate quality or floral identity—only visual character.
 Nectar honeys commonly range from water white to amber; honeydew honeys tend to appear darker, though there is broad overlap.

 The way honey moves—flowing freely, folding slowly or shifting in thick waves—describes its viscosity and hints at mouthfeel.
-These observations help you understand the honey’s physical characteristics, not its floral source.
+These observations help you understand the honey’s physical characteristics.

 2. Texture — The Physical Identity of Honey